Invarion/invarion-docs/docs/rapid-path/swept-path-analysis/Preparing-Swept-Path-Analysis.md

 ![Drawing a vehicle path](./images/Drawing_a_vehicle_path.png)

-You can only create a path within the maneuverability capabilities of the current vehicle at given parameters such as speed, friction, lock to lock time, etc. Observing a real-time preview of the vehicle and turn angle indicator during drawing will help you make the desired path.
-The turn angle indicator will turn red when the maximum turn angle is reached.
+You can only create a path within the maneuverability capabilities of the current vehicle at given parameters such as speed, friction, lock to lock time, etc, as shown by the **Predicted Movement Area Cloud**.
+You'll also note the turn angle indicator will turn red when the maximum turn angle is reached.

 ![Angle indicator when drawing the path](./images/Angle_indicator_when_drawing_the_path.png)